What Are Drusen?

 What Causes Drusen?

-A common protein in drusen is beta-amyloid.
-This protein is pro-inflammatory and common in the brain tissues of people with Alzheimer's disease.5 According to research, this shows a possible link between drusen and Alzheimer's disease.6
+Beta-amyloid is a common protein in drusen.
+It’s also common in the brain tissues of people with Alzheimer's disease.5 This shows a possible link between drusen and Alzheimer's disease.6

 - Family history of AMD